theodorewahle/panoptes/backend/computer_vision/OpenCV_Examples/OPENCV_EXAMPLES.md

 ### PeopleDetectionTest.ipynb
 This test shows a basic implementation of the HOG descriptor class using the built-in people detector model.
 Two videos are analyzed in the example to show the effectiveness of the built-in model.
 The first, although featuring multiple people, is ineffective because the people are not fully in frame.
 The provided model does better when it can see the entire human frame, as evidenced by the second video.
 The second video also has its flaws though.
 It shows people running, and the built-in model appears to do better with people who are standing straight up or walking.

-## TODO

- - Train our own HOG detector for vehicle identification and look into creating a better model for people detection as well.
- - Fine-tune motion detector to cut out noise.